masini/gwtcon2016/slides/motivazioni.md

 We need

-* An archetype to lower the startup time of new enterprise application
+* A programming model that can lower the barrier of using GWT as the GUI framework...
-* A programming model that can lower the barrier of using GWT as the GUI framework.
+* ..helped by an archetype for fast startup of new enterprise application project